 Great brand images are essential in relating to your target audience

-We are a part of a massive visual culture and 2020 will be no different.
+We are a part of a massive visual culture and this year will be no different.
 Photos are a universal language and can be used to add meaning or reinforce the message of your accompanying text.
 Today we’ll be looking at images, how they can reinforce your brand message, how to know what will work and where to find stock images if you don’t have your own.

 Social networks such as Instagram and Pinterest rely solely on the curation and sharing of photos and images and pretty much all of your marketing will require good quality visuals whether that’s other social channels, your website or printed media.
 If you have access to your own high-quality brand images from your industry network or a branded photoshoot that’s great and the tips below will give you some insight into getting this just right.
 But, if you don’t have your own images you can still use stock imagery to convey your brand message and style.
 Read to the end to see our top picks for free and paid stock images.

 Ready to share good quality images that strengthen your brand?
 Read on!

 Deciding on Your Brand Image Style

 Style is essential and any images you use must fit with your brand.
 These images will make your audience feel something so knowing what you want them to feel is important!
 If you’ve done any work on your branding you’ll already have chosen 5 or 6 adjectives that describe your brand/how your audience feels when they encounter your message.
 If not, I’d start there.

 For example, my business brand is based around: Authentic, Feminine, Creative, Spirited and Satisfied

 Choosing your style should take into consideration the target audience for your content, as well as using colours and illustrations that will appeal to your ideal client.
 If you aren’t sure who your ideal client is, try answering these 35 questions that help you define and start attracting your dream clients.